 - There is a high risk of later developing bipolar I or II disorder

-- Substance abuse is common
+- Substance misuse is common

 - You may also have an anxiety disorder